 The planet Sidonia was located in the Sinam system.
-A Class H planet, Sidonia was thought to be uninhabited as late as the mid-22nd century due to its unusual atmosphere (containing an extremely rare gaseous compound of Bilitrium, normally a crystalline element but highly explosive in all forms) and proximity to the late-stage Sinam star, which made the planet arid and its atmosphere toxic to most humanoids.
+A Class H planet, Sidonia was thought by most Federation scientists to be uninhabited as late as the early 23rd century due to its unusual atmosphere (containing an extremely rare gaseous compound of Bilitrium, normally a crystalline element but highly explosive in all forms) and proximity to the late-stage Sinam star, which made the planet arid and its atmosphere toxic to most lifeforms.
 However, it was home to a humanoid species that had evolved from creatures similar to Terran lizards.
-For much of its history, most work activity on Sidonia consisted of water mining, farming of animals and sparse vegetation, and hunting; however, by the mid-22nd century they had evolved to an industrial society, developing coal-based machines for manufacturing, mining and travel.
-Science also took a large leap in 2175 when the nascent science community built communication devices capable of broadcasting and recieving messages.
+For much of its history, most work activity on Sidonia consisted of water mining, farming of animals and sparse vegetation, and hunting; however, by the 22nd century they had evolved to an industrial society, developing coal-based machines for manufacturing, mining and travel.
+Science also took a large leap in 2115 when the nascent science community built communication devices capable of broadcasting and recieving messages.
 They also warned of the correlation between the accelerating death process of the Sinam star and the increasing drought and heat plaguing the planet.

 Biological Life on Sidonia

-Like all Sidonians, the Ne have some reptilian features: in addition to being semi-chameleonic (able to change their usually dark brown skin tone to match the local desert environment), they are covered by smooth silver-green scales, normally just visible around the eyes, edges of the forehead and body (mostly upper arms and legs).
+Like all Sidonians, the Ne have some reptilian features: in addition to being semi-chameleonic (able to change their usually dark brown skin tone to match the local desert environment), they are covered by smooth silver-green scales, normally just visible around their eyes, edges of the forehead and body (mostly upper arms and legs).
 When necessary, either by conscious decision or instinct, the scales emerge to cover all or part of their bodies, providing limited protection against blades and sharp hazards such as horns, claws, and teeth.
 There is some modest protection against blunt objects or falls.

 The prime non-humanoids on the planet represent threats to the humanoid Sidonians' survival, including the two biggest predators: venom beasts, carapace-covered hominids that spit a deadly venom to paralyze prey (which is then eaten alive); and dezorai (singular: dezora), four-legged creatures that hunt in packs like Terran wolves, but with the common reptilian scales suitable to the Sidonian climate.
 The Venom Beasts are wilier and often attack Sidonian settlements, while the Dezorai are themselves used by both the Sidonian humanoids and the Venom Beasts for food if successfully caught--a difficult task given their astonishing speed.